AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/manage-publish.md

 You can publish content from AEM Screens.
 The Manage Publication feature allows you to deliver content updates from author to publish to player.
 You can publish or un-publish content for your entire AEM Screens project or only for one of your channels, location, player, or an application.

 >[!IMPORTANT]
->Once you create you channel or channels in your project, it is mandatory to publish the channels in order to display the channel/channel(s) in inventory list view in AEM Screens Services Provider.
+>After you create you channel or channels in your project, it is mandatory to publish the channels to display the channel/channels in inventory list view in AEM Screens Services Provider.

 ## Objective {#objective}